 Making Peace with Grief

 No one would think of visiting a place they’d never been without first researching it and making travel plans.
 They would take along their GPS or trusty map.
-Death is no different; it is a journey we all must take and it is in the surrendering that we can ultimately reduce the painful feelings that surround grief.
+Death is no different; it is a journey we all must take.
+It’s in surrendering that we can ultimately reduce the painful feelings that surround grief.
 However, so few have a road map or GPS of grief’s terrain.

-As a grief guide/coach and author, I offer you “Grief’s Abyss, Finding your Pathway to Peace”, my road map for grief experienced through a death.
+As a grief guide/coach and author, I offer you “Grief’s Abyss, Finding your Pathway to Peace”, my road map for grief experienced through death.
 Here I guide you through the twists and turns as you journey through grief and transition from heartache to happiness.
-The book is now available at Singing Pebble bookstore (Ottawa) or on Amazon.ca/com.
-For more information go to http://www.annedebutte.com/.
+You can find the book on Amazon in Kindle or paperback.
+If you’d like support please see the link on my home page to connect with me.